 - Applicants must be resident within the Western Isles.

-Participants are funded for a period of 26 weeks and no guarantee can be given on funding for any extension to this period.
+Participants are funded for a period of up to 52 weeks and no guarantee can be given on funding for any extension to this period.
 The normal hours participants will be expected to work per week will be 30 hours.